Sharp Structure-Agnostic Lower Bounds for General Linear Functional Estimation: Proof of lower bounds of the examples in Section

 which is nonzero (and bounded away from $0$) under the overlap condition $c\le \hat g\le 1-c$.

-\paragraph{Apply Theorem~\ref{thm:main-mixed-bias} and conclude.} The previous steps verify Assumption~\ref{asmp:main} for the affine-score functional $\widetilde\chi$.
+\textit{Apply Theorem~\ref{thm:main-mixed-bias} and conclude.} The arguments above verify Assumption~\ref{asmp:main} for the affine-score functional $\widetilde\chi$.
 Moreover, the lower bound argument underlying Theorem~\ref{thm:main-mixed-bias} is based on evaluating the risk over a finite hypercube of alternatives, and we have verified that the corresponding alternatives $\{P_{\lambda}^{u,v}\}$ lie inside the PLM-restricted neighborhood $\gM_{\mathrm{PLM}}(\hat P;\eps_{n,g},\eps_{n,q})$.
 Therefore Theorem~\ref{thm:main-mixed-bias} yields

 Combining this with the decomposition~\eqref{eq:plm-num-decomp} and the parametric estimability of $\mathbb E_P[TY]$ establishes~\eqref{eq:plm-num-lb} for $\chi_{\ecc}$.